cneira/zcage/README.md

 ### limitpriv (brand: ALL, not required)

-* Adds privileges to a zone
+* Adds privileges to a zone, priveleges must be separated by comma.
+  For example :
+  --limitpriv=default,dtrace_user,dtrace_proc

 ### fs-allowed (brand: ALL, not required)